asibic/glassalpha/SECURITY.md

 ## Our Security Commitment

-Glass Alpha is designed for regulated industries requiring high trust and transparency.
+GlassAlpha is designed for regulated industries requiring high trust and transparency.
 Security is fundamental to our mission of providing audit-ready ML compliance tools.

 ## Reporting Security Vulnerabilities

-If you discover a security vulnerability in Glass Alpha, please help us protect our users by reporting it responsibly:
+If you discover a security vulnerability in GlassAlpha, please help us protect our users by reporting it responsibly:

 ### How to Report
 - **Email**: security@glassalpha.com